liveinstantly/theoplayer-web-vue3-example/README.md

 ![Screenshot of THEOplayer Vue3 application example](./docs/images/screenshot-vue3-theoplayer-example.png)

-## Closing

-This repository gives you a sample THEOplayer component for Vue3 by using Vue3 Composition API.

 ## Using your local THEOplayer Web SDK

 If you want to use your own THEOplayer Web SDK, you will need to put your (customized) Web SDK under `public` folder of Vue3 source tree.